itfanr/ros2-wiki/Linux-Development-Setup.md

 ##### Official binary packages from PrismTech

-Install the packages provided by [OpenSplice](http://www.prismtech.com/dds-community/software-downloads) (we currently use 6.4.1p2).
+Install the packages provided by [OpenSplice](https://github.com/PrismTech/opensplice/releases/tag/OSPL_V6_7_170912OSS_RELEASE) (we require at least version 6.7.170912).
 Remember to replace `@@INSTALLDIR@@` with the path where you unpacked the OpenSplice distribution.
 Then, source the ROS `setup.bash` file, and finally, source the `release.com` file in the root of the OpenSplice distribution to set the `OSPL_HOME` environment variable appropriately.
 After that, your shell is ready to run ROS2 binaries with the official OpenSplice distribution.